 - Sample of written work

-* Generally, students who are not native speakers of English must submit scores on the “Test of English as a Foreign Language” (TOEFL), the International English Language Testing System (IELTS) or the “Michigan Assessment Battery” (MELAB).
-A minimum score of 84 on the MELAB, of 100 on the internet-based TOEFL, of 600 on the paper-based TOEFL, or of 7.5 on the IELTS is normally necessary for admission.
+Generally, students who are not native speakers of English must submit scores on the “Test of English as a Foreign Language” (TOEFL), the International English Language Testing System (IELTS) or the “Michigan Assessment Battery” (MELAB).
+The Department of Linguistics requires a minimum score of 84 on the MELAB, of 100 on the internet-based TOEFL, of 600 on the paper-based TOEFL, or of 7.5 on the IELTS is normally necessary for admission.
 This requirement is waived for students who have earned or will earn a bachelor’s degree from a University where English is the primary language of instruction.
-(These required scores are higher than the Rackham Graduate School requirements list here for the English Proficiency Exam).
+Please note: These required scores are higher than the Rackham Graduate School's requirements for English proficiency exam scores.

 Information about the process of submitting an application is available from Rackham Graduate School Admissions.